 The Disadvantages of Fake Security Cameras

 So, there are some positives to fake cameras, but they are not as effective as many people may think.
-The downsides to installing fake security cameras are significant and they need to be considered before making a decision.
+The downsides to installing fake cameras are significant and they need to be considered before making a decision.

 They are not as Effective Against Experienced Criminals

-While it is true that fake cameras can have some effect as a deterrent, they are not as good as real cameras in this regard.
+While it is true that fake surveillance cameras can have some effect as a deterrent, they are not as good as real cameras in this regard.
 A fake CCTV camera is only likely to work on an inexperienced criminal.
 A professional burglar is going to be able to tell the difference, and once they know that it is not recording, the device will no longer act as a deterrent.

 One of the first signs of a fake camera is the material.
-A real outdoor security camera is going to be made from durable, weatherproof material.
+A real outdoor safety camera is going to be made from durable, weatherproof material.
 Fake cameras are usually made from cheap plastic.
 When a burglar spots the telltale signs of a fake camera, it is likely to have the opposite effect of a deterrent.
 Many burglars will assume that you have no serious security measures, and as a result, they will be even more confident.

 Fake Cameras Could Result in a Lawsuit